Classic Chianti Short Break5 Days & 4 Nights 4 Read 5 reviews

 Activity Level & Terrain

-This trip is graded ‘moderate’ overall, as the terrain is somewhat hilly.
+This trip is graded ‘easy to moderate’ overall.
+The terrain is undulating with regular ascents and descents, and summer temperatures can be high.
 You should therefore be in good physical fitness to fully enjoy the walking on this tour.
-Most of the route follows gravel and farm tracks and trails, and you will also be following minor roads from time to time.
-You’ll be walking an average of 14-15 km each day and any loop walks on our longer itineraries are optional.
-Should you wish to skip a walk between towns then you will be responsible for taking a taxi or bus (if possible) to the next place.
+Most of the route follows gravel and farm tracks and trails, and minor roads from time to time.
+It’s best ahead of time to do some practice walks including stairs and ascents and descents like those you will experience on the trip whilst carrying your day bag.
+The walks are an average of 15-16 kms each day.
+Should you also wish to skip a walk between towns then you will be responsible for taking a taxi or bus (if possible) to the next place.

-Stay in good quality B&B’s, 3* and 4* hotels, all located in glorious settings, be it a town, a hamlet or the wonderful city of Siena.
+Stay in charming small hotels, guesthouses and agriturismos.
+We carefully select small and friendly accommodation that offers great value, so you enjoy every minute.
+All ae located in glorious settings, be it a town, a hamlet, or the wonderful city of Siena.

 Solo Walkers & Single Rooms